banyancomputer/dataprep-iac/ansible/install/README.md

-Ansible playbooks for installing tools and scripts for a user
+Playbooks for installing tools and scripts for a user

 rust.yml - install rust for a user

-tools.yml - install tools needed to run
+dataprep.yml - install dataprep for a user

+fake-file.yml - install fake-file for a user